Mester/demo-day-vikings/scope.md

 Ben Dauer

-Committed to a life of continual study and learning, decided to make the switch to programming when he accepted that, while rabbinical students are able to spend much of their time learning and tackling new challenges, rabbis do not.
+Committed to a life of continual study and learning, decided to make the switch to programming when he accepted that, while rabbinical students get to spend much of their time learning and tackling new challenges, rabbis do not.
 Programmers do.
 Also he'd be a terrible at the whole warm, charismatic community leader thing.

 [Github](https://github.com/bdauer)